 Acne, medically known as Acne Vulgaris, is a skin disease that involves the oil glands at the base of hair follicles.
 Acne occurs most commonly during adolescence and often continues till adulthood.
 In adolescence, acne is usually caused by an increase in testosterone, which build-up during puberty, regardless of sex.
 Acne usually improves around the age of 20 but may persist into adulthood also.
-Choose the right website to buy acne products online.
+Acne treatment can reverse the condition.
+Choose the right website to buy acne treatment online.

 Why Are Most Teenagers Affected By Acne?

-Since acne may persist for many years and require long term therapy, there has been a recent effort to reclassify acne as a chronic condition.
+Since acne may persist for many years and require long-term therapy, there has been a recent effort to reclassify acne as a chronic condition.
 Acne has clear detrimental psychological effects and may cause permanent scarring.
-Therefore, it is not surprising that acne patients are motivated to seek medical attention.
-Choose the right website to buy acne medicines online.
+Therefore, it is unsurprising that acne patients are motivated to seek medical attention.
 The severity of pimples can vary quite a bit.
+A dermatologist may help to prevent scarring with the best treatment for acne scars.
+Once your doctor prescribes the medication or acne treatment products, you can find and order acne medications online at affordable rates.

 Dermatologists distinguish between mild, moderate, and severe forms of acne.
 Acne is further divided into two categories, inflammatory and non-inflammatory acne.
 Non-inflammatory is a mild type of acne that most people refer to as pimples or blackheads rather than acne.
-Unlike normal pimples, acne appears over a longer period and remains for a longer duration.
+Unlike normal pimples, acne appears over a longer period and remains longer.
 Normal pimples develop quickly and resolve within a few days or weeks.

 Where Does Acne Commonly Occur?